ExeQuantCode/RAFFLE/README.md

 RAFFLE is both a Fortran and a Python library, with the option of a Fortran executable.
 The code heavily relies on features of Fortran 2018 and above, so there is no backwards compatibility with Fortran95.

+## Documentation

+Tutorials and documentation are provided on the [docs](http://raffle-fortran.readthedocs.io/) website.
+The methodology is detailed in the [Phys Rev B paper](https://link.aps.org/doi/10.1103/PhysRevLett.132.066201).
+The software package will be submitted for publication soon.

 ## Requirements